hesiod/brats-net/README.md

 - `--params`: Training configuration (see above)
 - `--checkpoint` (optional): Load model from training checkpoint
-- As the last parameter, include the HDF5 dataset
+- As the last parameter, include the path to the HDF5 dataset

 Example invocation:
 ```